MStuart90/ResponsivePortfolio/README.md

 This project is a functional, deployed application.
 It has a GitHub repository with a README describing the project.
 The navbar is consistent on each page.
 The navbar contains links to Home/About, contact, and a portfolio page.
 All links work and I use semantic HTML throughout the assignment.

- I used a validation service from https://validator.w3.org/ and checked all three linked pages for any issue.
-Any issues that did come up were addressed promptly.

   Bootstrap components and grid system was properly utilized and the project included personal information including a bio, name, image, and links to my social media.